jchen-cs/jchen-cs.github.io/content/_index.md

 ---

 # About Me
 I’m a third-year Robotics PhD Candidate at the University of Michigan, advised by [Jean-Baptiste Jeannin](https://jeannin.github.io) in the [MARVL](https://marvl.engin.umich.edu) group.
+I am also currently interning with the [Formal Methods](https://shemesh.larc.nasa.gov/fm/) group at NASA Langley Research Center.
 My research revolves around [designing more reliable embedded systems](/research), whether they are roving around on wheels, thrusted by propellers, or worn by migratory birds.
 Recently, my interest has been in applying formal methods to robotics and robotics-adjacent applications.
 Outside of research, I enjoy growing unique and interesting houseplants, playing the piano, and volunteering at robotics competitions.
 I have also designed and built a small fleet of remote-controlled aircraft, and currently maintain an electronics prototyping lab.

 ## Education